-Chinese dulcimer is a percussion-stringed instrument.
-It is originated from Europe by the century 16th.
-Then it was introduced to Southern coastal China through trading with the Middle East and it was well adopted by Chinese.
-The word dulcimer derived from the Latin word ‘Dulcis’ (sweet) and the Greek word ‘Melos’ (song).
-The Chinese dulcimer is also called Yang Qin (pronounced "yahng-cheen").
-The most common model consists of 147 steel strings and its hammered are made of flexible bamboo with a thin layer of rubber on the head.
+The Chinese dulcimer is a percussion-stringed instrument.
+It originated from Europe by the 16th century.
+Then it was introduced to southern coastal China through trade with the Middle East, and it was well adopted by the Chinese.
+The word dulcimer is derived from the Latin word ‘Dulcis’ (sweet) and the Greek word ‘Melos’ (song).
+The Chinese dulcimer is also called Yangqin (pronounced "yahng-cheen").
+The most common model consists of 147 steel strings, and its hammers are made of flexible bamboo with a thin layer of rubber on the head.